LifeCoreLoopExe/Persona-UnrealEngine/README.md

-# Persona-UnrealEngine
+# Iskin-UnrealEngine

 ## Generative AI Agents Developer Contest by NVIDIA and LangChain
 This project was initially developed for the Generative AI Agents Developer Contest by NVIDIA and LangChain.
 It received an honorable mention and was among the top 10 projects for the competition; [list of all the winners](https://www.nvidia.com/en-us/ai-data-science/generative-ai/developer-contest-with-langchain/).

 ## Introduction
-**Persona** is a project developed with the aim to integrate Large-Language-Models and Unreal Engine, to power dynamic and immersive dialogues for characters in video games, without the need to create complex dialogue trees.
-At its core, Persona is an Unreal Engine component that can be attached to any actor within the game world.
+**Iskin** is a project developed with the aim to integrate Large-Language-Models and Unreal Engine, to power dynamic and immersive dialogues for characters in video games, without the need to create complex dialogue trees.
+At its core, Iskin is an Unreal Engine component that can be attached to any actor within the game world.
 The component can then communicate with an LLM that is optimized and accelerated by NVIDIA and customized using the LangChain Framework.

 ## How it Works
 ### NVIDIA and LangChain
 This project is divided into two parts.
-The first is a generative AI application that uses LangChain and Mixtral-8x22b-Instruct-v0.1 LLM, hosted on NVIDIA NIM, to allow for the creation of Personas that can be chatted with seamlessly.
+The first is a generative AI application that uses LangChain and Mixtral-8x22b-Instruct-v0.1 LLM, hosted on NVIDIA NIM, to allow for the creation of Iskins that can be chatted with seamlessly.
 This application takes the powerful tools provided by LangChain to setup conversation chains that help structure the conversation based on the given input.
 A custom prompt template is defined to structure the input for the language model.
 Additionally, a custom memory class is extendend from LangChain's existing 'ConversationBufferMemory' class, to provide memory storage, where memory can be written to and loaded from files, allowing for consistent interactions across sessions.
 This application can be interacted with through a local API built using FastAPI.

 ### Unreal Engine
 The second part of this project deals with Unreal Engine.
-A custom component called Persona Component is created using C++ within the engine.
+A custom component called Iskin Component is created using C++ within the engine.
 This component can be attached to any character or actor within the game-world (in Unreal Engine an actor is any object that can be placed into a level).
-The Persona component allows the user to give a character their own unique background, and the component contains necessary functions that allow for the character to interact with the game world with the use of LLM-generated responses.
+The Iskin component allows the user to give a character their own unique background, and the component contains necessary functions that allow for the character to interact with the game world with the use of LLM-generated responses.
 It does this by communicating with the API that was created in the first part.
 The help of LangChain allows for these interactions to be stored in a memory archive for each individual character so that they remember previous conversations and any useful data.

 ### Key Directories and Files

 - **root/**: Project root
   - `app.py`: The main FastAPI application file.
   - `model.py`: Initializes the LLM used for the application (The API key is loaded here)
-  - `persona_memory.py`: Custom memory class used for this project
+  - `Iskin_memory.py`: Custom memory class used for this project
   - `prompt_template.py`: Customizable prompt template to structure LLM's responses

-- **PersonaComponent_UE/**: Contains the standalone Persona Component (Can be included in your own UE project)
+- **IskinComponent_UE/**: Contains the standalone Iskin Component (Can be included in your own UE project)
-  - `PersonaComponent.h`: Header file for the Persona Component in Unreal Engine.
+  - `IskinComponent.h`: Header file for the Iskin Component in Unreal Engine.
-  - `PersonaComponent.cpp`: Source file for the Persona Component in Unreal Engine.
+  - `IskinComponent.cpp`: Source file for the Iskin Component in Unreal Engine.

 - **DemoProjectFiles/**: Contains the Demo/Sample project files for Unreal Engine
-  - `PersonaDemo.uproject`: Unreal Engine project file for the demo (This can be opened using Unreal Engine to run the demo).
+  - `IskinDemo.uproject`: Unreal Engine project file for the demo (This can be opened using Unreal Engine to run the demo).
   - `Content/`: Directory for Unreal Engine content assets.
   - `Config/`: Configuration files for the Unreal Engine project.
   - `Source/`: Source code for the Unreal Engine project.